top of page

 For example, an email that contains important legal or mandatory information for customers will warrant a more formal tone than a promotional message about your products or services.

-• what is the customer’s situation or environment right now?
+what is the customer’s situation or environment right now

-• how do they feel?
+how do they feel

-• what are their concerns?
+what are their concerns

-• how will the communication impact them?
+how will the communication impact them

-• how can you improve their state of mind?
+how can you improve their state of mind.

-A word of caution on the use of humour, because it has the ability to backfire.
+Be cautious about using humour because it has the ability to backfire.
 You don’t want to risk offending your audience (at worst) or leave them feeling perplexed (at best).
 But it has its place because, let’s face it, we’re more likely to engage with brands and organisations that have personality.
 Understanding your customers is the key to getting this right.
 Just try not to be bland.

 Use the active voice